Posts

 Challenges and Considerations in PPPs

 While PPPs offer numerous benefits, they are not without challenges.
-Critics argue that these partnerships can lead to privatization of public services, potentially compromising accessibility and affordability.
-Additionally, the complexity of PPP agreements requires careful planning to ensure transparency and accountability.
-Even well-intentioned partnerships can go wrong.
+Critics argue that these partnerships can lead to creeping privatisation of public services, potentially compromising accessibility and affordability.
+Even well-intentioned partnerships can go wrong, and the contracting discipline that determines whether the public ultimately benefits from these arrangements is the variable that distinguishes success from costly failure.

 Balancing Profit and Public Interest

-Private companies may prioritize profit over public welfare, leading to higher fares or reduced service in underserved areas.
+Private companies may prioritise profit over public welfare, leading to higher fares or reduced service in underserved areas.
 To mitigate this, governments must establish clear regulations and performance metrics.
-Singapore's MRT experience serves as a cautionary tale: SMRT Trains was privatized via IPO in 2000 but was renationalized by Temasek Holdings in 2016 after persistent reliability issues.
-The episode demonstrated that even mature PPP structures can unravel without strong oversight and adequate public investment.
+Singapore's MRT experience serves as a cautionary tale: SMRT Trains was privatised via IPO in 2000 but was renationalised by Temasek Holdings in 2016 after persistent reliability issues.
+The episode demonstrated that even mature PPP structures can unravel without strong oversight, adequate public investment, and the kind of operational discipline that maintaining a major transit network actually requires.

 Risk Allocation